nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Exploration, Military

-In the company of many hunters and other militants, protected by Imperial tech-devices, the Rogue Trader’s mission must slaughter and capture terrifying beasts to fill great-holds many times over.
+In the company of many hunters and other militants, protected by Imperial tech-devices, the Rogue Trader's mission must slaughter and capture terrifying beasts to fill great-holds many times over.
 Further, the bases for future expeditions must be established and the results of this grand hunt brought back to Imperial space for the profit they will bring.

-### Enter the Nephium Trade of Lucin’s Breath
+### Enter the Nephium Trade of Lucin's Breath

 _Lesser Endeavour, +2 Profit Factor_

-The Winterscale lineage has for centuries benefited from pure nephium found on the frozen resource world of Lucin’s Breath, using it to gain favour with forge world Archmagi.
-Vast refineries, drill-machinery, and bulk-lifter ruins from years long past litter Lucin’s Breath, and tens of thousands of serfs and slaves toil within presently active installations.
+The Winterscale lineage has for centuries benefited from pure nephium found on the frozen resource world of Lucin's Breath, using it to gain favour with forge world Archmagi.
+Vast refineries, drill-machinery, and bulk-lifter ruins from years long past litter Lucin's Breath, and tens of thousands of serfs and slaves toil within presently active installations.
 Yet there is still room for a new Rogue Trader to violently establish a refinery zone.

 #### Objective 1: Make Your Mark and Clear the Zone